Rixhabh-k/Rixhabh-k/README.md

 - 🏫 Diploma student in Information Technology (Govt Polytechnic)
 - 🎨 Skilled in UI/UX, graphic design, and responsive layouts
 - 💻 Building projects using HTML, CSS, JavaScript, and DOM
-- 🧠 Practicing JS logic and system-level understanding
+- 🧠 Practicing logic and system-level understanding
-- 🛠 Currently avoiding React to focus on core frontend + scalability
-- 📦 Creating tools like advanced to-do apps, notes systems, portals
+- ⚛️ Beginner in React, currently learning components and hooks
-- 🧱 Goal: Become a **developer who builds systems that scale**
+- 🔭 Vision: Become a **developer who builds systems that scale**
-- 🔭 Vision: Master design, frontend tech, animations (GSAP, Three.js), backend basics, and AI integration — all by 2027
+- 📈 Aiming to dominate frontend with creative animations & interaction

 ---

 ### 🧰 My Tech Stack